kickoffai/blog/_drafts/2021-07-23-it-s-coming-rome.md

 This is what we have done in our analysis of the [World Cup 2018][previous-blog], where we compared Kickscore against the predictions of Google, FiveThirtyEight, and the bookmakers.
 For the Euro 2020, unfortunately, we can compare our performance only to that of the bookmakers, because Google and FiveThirtyEight didn't provide predictions for this competition.

-We choose to use the log loss to evaluate our performance (for reasons that our out of the scope of this blog post).
+We choose to use the log loss to evaluate our performance (for reasons that are out of the scope of this blog post).
-The log loss is a value contained between 0 (highly confident and correct prediction) and infinity (highly confident and wrong prediction).
+The log loss is a value between 0 (highly confident and correct prediction) and infinity (highly confident and wrong prediction).
 Hence, a **lower** value is better.
 We show in the following figure the log loss for our model and for all bookmakers in our database.
 A random predictor that assigns a 33.33% probability to each outcome of each match reaches a log loss of 1.0986.